 The hugely popular Indian eatery Dishoom has a King’s Cross branch on Stable Street, just off Granary Square.

 The now-legendary Bacon Naan Roll is a great way to start your day, or if you’re really hungry, The Big Bombay is the Dishoom twist on a fry up.
 The all day menu is served from 11.30 till late and features treats like Pau Bhaji, masala prawns, roomali rolls and black house daal.
 Vegetarians are well catered for, and there are dairy-free, gluten-free and children friendly options throughout the day.

-The basement, which once housed the building’s stables, is now a bar called the Permit Room – treat yourself to a cocktail by the Chota (small) or Burra (large) peg.
+The basement, which once housed the building’s stables, is now a bar called the Permit Room.
+Here the “daru-wallah” mixes some wonderful concoctions in the dimly-lit space.

 The King’s Cross branch is the largest Dishoom to date, and one of the largest restaurants in King’s Cross.
 The eatery pays homage to the Irani cafés that were once part of everyday life in Bombay.
 At their peak, there were over 400, but sadly, less than 30 remain.